pharo-graphics/Bloc/README.md

 ## Bloc Zeroconf Script

-This script downloads the latest Pharo 60 Image + the stable Pharo VM for 60 and installs the latest Bloc version.
+This script downloads the latest Pharo 60 Image + the stable Pharo VM for 60 and installs the latest version of Bloc.

 `wget -O- https://goo.gl/YYHH5a | bash`